shekhar-jha/docker/jhash-control/README.md

 This parameter if set (any value) will disable the zookeeper service.
 This will ensure that zookeeper will not be started when the container is started.

 ### ZK_ID
 Defines the zookeeper ID associated with the server.
 If not specified, the startup process tries to identify the ID using the zookeeper servers registered with consul.
-The default value if nothing else can be set is 1
+The default value is 1 incase of standalone server.

 ### HOST_IP
 If HOST_IP is set with an IP Address, the consul template will register HOST_IP IP address with consul instead of container IP address.